zhxia/ResourceCompressor/README.md

-yuiCompressorDaemon
+ResourceCompressor
 ===================

-compress js and css
+compress js and css with yuicompressor!